Cover Image for The Worst Stock Market Crashes in History – And How to Prepare for the Next One

 Learn from the Worst Stock Market Crashes in History

 While market crashes can be intimidating, history shows they also provide the biggest windows of opportunity for disciplined investors.
-As we head deeper into 2025, many signs point to a major correction—but that doesn’t mean you should sit on the sidelines in fear.
+As we enter the new year, some signs point to a major correction—but that doesn't mean you should sit on the sidelines in fear.
 Stay ready.
 Build your watchlist.
 Learn to value businesses.
 And when wonderful companies go on sale, move in with confidence.
-That’s how Rule #1 Investors turn crashes into comebacks.
+That's how Rule One Investors turn crashes into comebacks.

 If you're worried about stock market crashes, odds are you need to learn a little bit more about how to invest.
 This Stock Market Crash Survival Guide will help you prepare for the next market crash and help you cash in when the market drops!

-Or better yet, come learn alongside our Rule #1 Coaches at the next investing workshop!
+Or better yet, come learn alongside our Rule One Mentors at the next investing workshop!

 Attend a Rule #1 Workshop